Tom's Story

 Rather than surrendering to this ugly disease, Tom faced it courageously.
 Sadly Tom succumbed to this terrible disease on May 11th 2020, after only 9 months.

 Before this diagnosis, Tom was a healthy guy who ate right, played hockey 2-4 times a week and enjoyed motorcycle rides with his wife and children.
 A true lover of music and an accomplished drummer; he has been in numerous bands over the years including Tattoo and No Mercy in his early days and has had the honor of performing and recording with Kevin M. Buck and Lyden Moon in recent years.
 The list of projects he had been involved with in the last 40+ years could go on forever!
 His current projects were Bad Medicine and Motley II who he had been with for several years.
 In 2018 Tom formed his dream project - Coopers Dead Things and hand-picked the musicians to perform in this amazing tribute to Alice Cooper.
 Tom was the front man and his son was his drummer.
-Unfortunately, as this disease had progressed Tom realized it was time for his final show just as the band was beginning to enjoy the successes of their hard work and, were filling venues to near capacity.
+Unfortunately, as this disease had progressed Tom realized it was time for his final show just as the band was beginning to enjoy the successes of their hard work filling venues to near capacity.

 Through the years, Tom had volunteered and performed at countless fundraisers for his community, church, and at numerous benefits for families in need.
 Kelly has organized, run, and volunteered for more fundraisers than her family can count.
 She is the one you will find involved in just about any fundraiser her family, friends or acquaintances may need assistance with.
 Tom and Kelly have selflessly given their time and energy to help make life better for others.